PengkunLi/ECE_285_Style_Transfer/README.md

 utils.py                                 -- Include auxiliary functions which are needed during the training process of Cycle-GAN.

 ECE285_Project_CheckPoint                -- Include all checkpoint files that are needed to implement demo.
+Please download all six folders.

 Also, you need to download the checkpoint.pth.tar file into the check0 file if you want to implement demo.ipynb.
 The download dir is :https://drive.google.com/drive/folders/1oIX-J0RH8npcyDHh8MjWIyjfmTeHjton?usp=sharing